grea09/color/article/article.md

 First, we define some additional properties of partial plans.

 <div id="def:fullsupport" class="definition" name="Full Support">
-A partial plan $p$ is fully supported if each of its steps $o \in p.S$ is.
+A partial plan $p$ is fully supported if each of its steps $o \in p.S$ is fully supported.
 A step is fully supported if each of its preconditions $f \in pre(o)$ is supported.
 A precondition is fully supported if it exists a causal link $l$ that provides it.
-We can note :
+We note :
 $$fs(p) \equiv
 \begin{array}{l}
     \forall o \in p.S \thickspace \forall f \in pre(o) \thickspace \exists l \in p.L^-(o) : \\